naxxfish/naxxfish-dot-net/content/about/index.md

   * Being accountable for the products you build.
   * Empowering users to achieve their goals, rather than mollycoddling them and making decisions for them.
   * Harnessing creative chaos where it's useful, but limiting it when it's not.

-* I work for [Media Molecule](https://www.mediamolecule.com/), as a Principle DevOps Engineer.

 * This 'blog' catalogues my various personal analyses and opinions of things that I find interesting, or projects I've undertaken.